alex-harvey-z3q/chinese/README.md

     set guifont=Monaco:h11
     set guifontwide=NSimsun:h12

+## Putty

-## If using putty go to Window -> Translation  and change
+If using putty go to Window -> Translation and change

 from:
 ISO-8859-1:1998 (Latin-1, West Europe) to